 Instructions

 - Heat a large skillet over medium heat.
-Cook the bacon, until crisp.
+Cook the 6 strips bacon, until crisp.
 Remove with a slotted spoon and let drain on paper towels.

 - Add 1 tablespoon butter to the now-empty skillet and heat until melted.
-Add the shallot and season with salt and pepper.
+Add the ¼ cup shallot and season with salt and pepper.
 Sautee for 2-3 minutes, until the shallot has softened.
-Add the garlic and cook 30 seconds longer, until fragrant.
+Add the 3 cloves garlic and cook 30 seconds longer, until fragrant.

 - Increase the heat to high and add in remaining tablespoon butter.
-Once melted, add the rice, peas, green onions, soy sauce and oyster sauce, stir to combine.
+Once melted, add the 4 cups rice, 2/3 cup frozen peas, 3 green onions, 4 Tablespoons soy sauce and 2 teaspoons oyster sauce, stir to combine.

 - Fry over high heat for approximately 3 minutes, until it’s getting nice and brown, and crispy.